-Phase I - Pilot Plant Operations is on scheduled care and maintenance.
-Company staff continue to monitor the site Monday to Friday on day shifts, while Mohave Security monitors the site on night shifts, weekends and holidays.
-The Company maintains the facilities on site in preparation of a future construction decision relating to Phase II - Commercial Operations.
+Phase I - Pilot Plant Operations continues to be on a scheduled care and maintenance program.
+Company staff maintain the site Monday to Friday on day shifts, while Mohave Security monitors the site on night shifts, weekends and holidays.
+The Company continues to safeguard the facilities on site in preparation of a future construction decision relating to Phase II - Commercial Operations.